This interdisciplinary degree combines the study of society with the cultural and political processes that shape human experience.

 We do not require A-level Sociology or Politics for this course.
 However, in general you should be in the process of studying social science, arts and humanities subjects for A-level.
 See our accepted subjects document to see which subjects we accept.

-When an applicant is taking the Extended Project Qualification (EPQ) this can be considered alongside A-levels and may attact an alternative offer in addition to the standard offer.
-If you are taking A-levels, this would be ABB at A -level and grade A in the EPQ.
+When an applicant is taking the Extended Project Qualification (EPQ) this can be considered alongside A-levels and may attract an alternative offer in addition to the standard offer.
+If you are taking A-levels, this would be ABB at A-level and grade A in the EPQ.

 GCSE: grade 4/C or above in Mathematics.